Online or In Person

 Apply today to the online certificate programs and be part of IAIA’s commitment “To empower creativity and leadership in Native Arts and cultures through higher education, life-long learning and outreach.”

-IAIA is accredited by the Higher Learning Commission and the National Association of Schools of Art and Design.
+IAIA is accredited by the Higher Learning Commission.

 Business and Entrepreneurship Certificate Program